 Role in Mitochondrial Metabolism

-NAD+ Decline with Aging
+NAD+ Drops with Age

 MOTS-c: The Peptide Connection

-Current Human Evidence Status
+Current Human Evidence

 --- For research use only.
 Not medical advice.